 Published By Janet Gershen-Siegel at January 8th, 2018

 Poor credit does not need to be an albatross around your company’s metaphorical neck.
-However, it does make it a bit tougher to obtain a business loan.
+However, it does make it a bit tougher to get a business loan with bad credit.

 For a brand new small business in particular, your company credit will be poor as a matter of course.
-This is because you just will not have the sort of record and seasoning which can make your commercial credit score rise (and, for this reason, make lending institutions want to loan your company funds).
+This is because you just will not have the sort of record and seasoning which can make your commercial credit score rise.
+And, for this reason, that would make lending institutions want to loan your company funds.

 Hence, lending institutions are not going to be too eager about offering your small business a business loan.
 This is because they truly have no idea whether your company will have the ability to pay back the loan.
 But you are nonetheless, justifiably pondering how you can subsidize a company with substandard credit.

 Because of this, lenders will commonly obtain a UCC blanket lien in case they do give your company a loan.
 A UCC blanket lien is a note which is included in your credit report.
 It says that the creditor has an interest in all your small business’s assets until you repay the loan fully.
 Consequently, there can be dire consequences if you need to default.

 Additionally, most of these loans will also call for personal guarantees.

 However, if a loan does not require a personal guarantee, then your business is normally going to be looking at unsecured business loans.
 But those are coupled with steep rates of interest.

 These kind of company loans can be short-term.
 So you have to pay them back quickly.
 Or they can be receivables financing.
 That is where you can get a loan based on business you count on to be coming in.
 It is because you have pending billings which your own customers have not paid to you yet.

 Or it can take the form of vendor cash advances.
 These all come with rates of interest which are often 40% or higher.